deanw77/Local-Weather/README.md

 5) Also added Sunrise and Sunset details, using dayjs to parse the unix time and timezone offset to ensure it adjusts to time to the search cities local time.
 6) Added a country dropdown menu that defaults to UK and uses a seperate countries.js file to store country data and populate dropdown list.
 7) Built primarily with Bootstrap since I needed to improve my Bootstrap skills before first project.
+8) Finally, I added a reverse geoloaction api call to add city name when current location is used.

 ## Hosted Site